Young Gun: Harry Sloan – Harlequins and England U20 centre

 “Through injuries I managed to get my first start against Northampton.

-“My Dad has wanted me to play rugby since I was a young child.
+“My Dad has wanted me to play since I was a young child.
 He took me down to Cranbrook Rugby Club when I was about six.

-“I played through all the age-groups at Cranbrook all the way up to U16s when I came into county and division rugby as well as international representative rugby.
+“I played through all the age-groups at Cranbrook all the way up to U16s when I came into and division rugby as well as international representative rugby.

 “At the start of my time with Quins I just wanted to settle in and didn’t know it was going to be a career option for me.